 understand the new structure yet.

-#7 Updated by Chris Jones about 18 years ago
+#7 Updated by Chris Jones over 18 years ago

 While reviewing eml-protocol, it all seemed to make sense, although I was